Fact or Fiction?

 Book: Hot Talk, Cold Science: Global Warmings Unfinished Debate, by S. Fred Singer, $10 per copy (37% Discount!)

-Tickets are currently SOLD OUT!
-Add name to waitlist
+Tickets are SOLD OUT!

 Is global warming real?
 Have any such predictions been established scientifically?
 Would massive carbon taxes and other controls put America and the worldespecially the poorat great risk?